 lion in Chobe Savuti

-Never drive your vehicle off-road: You could get stuck in deep sand, thorns could puncture your tyres or you may destroy animal habitats and vegetation.
+Never drive your vehicle off-road.
+It is strictly forbidden by the Botswana’s National Parks regulations.
+You could get stuck in deep sand, thorns could puncture your tyres or you may destroy animal habitats and vegetation.

-Early mornings / Late afternoons are the best
+9. Early mornings / Late afternoons are always special

 sunset over the Chobe River